Azure/Avere/docs/maya_azure_batch_avere_vfxt_demo.md

 Azure Batch enables you to seamlessly parallelize rendering workloads onto Azure virtual machines.
 Azure Batch allows you to use your own virtual machine images, and provides pre-built render images with software like Maya and Arnold.
 More information on Azure Batch and rendering including [reference rendering architectures](https://docs.microsoft.com/en-us/azure/batch/batch-rendering-architectures) can be found in the article ["Rendering using Azure"](https://docs.microsoft.com/en-us/azure/batch/batch-rendering-service).

-The [Avere vFXT](https://aka.ms/averedocs) is a natural fit with Azure Batch Rendering because it hides [storage latency](why_avere_for_rendering.md), by bringing the storage close to Azure Batch.
+HPC Cache or the [Avere vFXT](https://aka.ms/averedocs) is a natural fit with Azure Batch Rendering because it hides [storage latency](why_avere_for_rendering.md), by bringing the storage close to Azure Batch.
+HPC Cache or the Avere vFXT is added to hide latency as shown in the following video:

+[![Tutorial Video](images/nfs_latency/rendercomparison.png)](https://youtu.be/V9bdSXgOfWQ)

 This 60-minute demo takes you through rendering an animated movie using Azure Batch, Maya, and the Avere vFXT cluster.
-The Avere vFXT is added to hide latency as shown in the following video:

-[![Tutorial Video](images/nfs_latency/rendercomparison.png)](https://youtu.be/V9bdSXgOfWQ)

 > The source code to produce the template is located [here](../src/tutorials/mayabatch).